safx/ejdb/_sources/doc/ql/joins.txt

 ``{..., $do : {fieldpath1: {$join: collection1}, fieldpath2 : {$join: collection2}} }``

-Where a value specified by `fieldpath` should point to `OID`s` of objects stored in the specific `collection`.
-Its value can be OID, string representation of OID, or array of OIDs.
+Here a value specified by `fieldpath` should point to `OID`s` of objects stored in the specific `collection`.
+Its value could be OID, string representation of OID, or an array of OIDs.
 Upon query execution OID value stored in `fieldpath` will be replaced by joined objects fetched from `collection`.